lionboom113/Flicks/readme.md

-# Pre-work - TodoMiniApp
+# Assignment1 - Flicks

-TodoMiniApp is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Flicks is an android app that allows user find information about movie.

 Submitted by: Huynh Minh Anh Tuan